-This guide offers information on all aspects of health insurance in Belgium:
+This guide on health insurance in Belgium covers the following topics:

-- How to apply for Belgian health insurance
+- How to apply for public health insurance

 Cigna Global provides comprehensive health insurance to over 86 million customers in over 200 countries.
 They have a wide access to trusted hospitals, clinics and doctors and provide expats with help on tailoring a plan to suit your individual healthcare needs.

 The healthcare system and health insurance in Belgium

 Official residents in Belgium can sign up to state-sponsored schemes for health insurance in Belgium.

 These allow them to claim partial reimbursements of medical costs in Belgium and other European countries.
 To cover the personal share of medical costs (i.e., claim back 100% of costs), some residents sign up for supplementary private insurance in Belgium.